matthewbrod01/flix/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- List anything else that you can get done to improve the app functionality!
-- [x] User can now also see the movie's Rating
+- [x] User can now also see the movie's Rating in Detail View
 - [x] Overview Label text is now top-left-aligned for better user experience
+- [x] Pull-to-refresh added to Superhero Colleciton View

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):